MalcolmMielle/BetterGraph/README.md

 betterGraph::Graph<Node, Edge> graph;
 ```

 Node and Edge are custom class created by the user.
+They need to have a default constructor with no argument.
 The Graph are always undirected.
 Since it uses boost it may be useful to declare those typedef

 ```